alecksandr26/AsmCode/projects/allocator/README.md

 # Allocator
-This is my version of malloc in nasm, I decided to use the heap.
+This is my version of malloc in nasm, I decided to use the heap data structure.

 ## Compiling
 To compiled and generate the `alloc.o` just run.